gerardroche/sublime-phpunit/README.md

     - [Kitty] - Kitty is a fast, feature-rich, cross-platform, GPU-based terminal.
     - [ParaTest] - ParaTest adds parallel testing support in PHPUnit.
     - [Pest] - Pest is a testing framework with a focus on simplicity.
-    - [xterm] - A terminal emulator for the X Window System. :new:
+    - [xterm] - A terminal emulator for the X Window System.
-    - [cmd] - A command-line interpreter for Windows. :new:
+    - [cmd] - A command-line interpreter for Windows.
-    - [PowerShell] - A cross-platform command-line shell. :new:
+    - [PowerShell] - A cross-platform command-line shell.
 * Zero configuration required

 Read [Running PHPUnit Tests from Sublime Text](https://blog.gerardroche.com/2023/05/05/running-phpunit-tests-within-sublime-text/) for a quick introduction.